krazylek/parse-time-to-ms/README.md

 Parse a valid time string and returns the corresponding milliseconds.

 * `timeString` {String|Number} - a time string starting with hours up to milliseconds: `'02:35'` or `'2:35:55.010'`.
-An invalid date will not throw, and type other than string will be parsed to integer.
+  An invalid date will not throw, but could result in unexpected result.
+Types other than string will be parsed to integer.

 ## `parseTime.s(timeString1, [timeString2, ...])` -> Array<Integer>

 Utility to easily convert a sequence of times

 * `timeString1`, `timeString2`, `...` {String|Number} - valid date strings.

+# compatibility

+`parse-time-to-ms` use ES6 Rest Parameters.

 # license